 The location directly impacts the residual value of the swimming pool.
 Owning a pool in a southern state adds roughly 5% percent to the pool's residual value.

 Another factor to consider is the condition of the pool.
 First, you want to hire a reputable contractor that does a great job.
 Second, you need to maintain the pool and keep it in sterling condition.

 If you do these things, it will add several percentage points to the pool's residual value.

 When considering the return on investment, it is necessary to consider all costs.
 In addition to an average $21,000 in upfront costs, there are additional expenses as well.

 For example, state and local regulations may require you to add fencing around the swimming pool.
 In addition, swimming pool construction tends to rip up the entire backyard.
 There will be new landscaping costs to make the surrounding area look good.

-These additional costs must be considered when determining the true value added of a swimming pool.
+These additional costs must be considered when determining the true value of adding a swimming pool.

-On a strictly financial basis, you are likely to recover just a small percentage of the original investment.
-However, there are other factors to consider such as quality of life and market desirability.
+From a financial perspective, you are likely to recover just a small percentage of your original investment.
+Pools add 15-25% of their investment to the value of a house.
+However, there are other factors to consider, such as quality of life and market desirability.
 Some buyers may insist on a pool, especially those in warmer climates.